Comparing temporal and aggregated network descriptions of fluid transport in the Mediterranean Sea: Results and Discussion

-One of our main objectives is to evaluate whether an aggregated matrix can be used as a proxy of the real fully time-dependent transport matrices.
-In Fig.~\ref{fig:month_by_month_vs_aggregated}, we compare the global properties of 12 month-by-month matrices and their corresponding aggregated matrix.
-The first fact that draws our attention is that the aggregated matrix is way denser in links than any of the month-by-month matrices.
-Indeed, in Fig.~\ref{fig:month_by_month_vs_aggregated}-(a) it is shown that the average degree of the aggregated matrix is always bigger than the average degree of any of the twelve month-by-month matrices.
-Furthermore, a temporal pattern that we associate with seasonality can be observed.
-Of course, this temporal pattern is destroyed using the aggregated matrix, which is time-independent.
-Similarly, in Fig.~\ref{fig:month_by_month_vs_aggregated}-(b) it is shown that the degree distribution is wider in the case of the aggregated matrix, meaning that one would expect an overall increase in the variability of the degrees.
-The fact that the degrees increase through the process of aggregation is expected since the degree can only increase or stay constant through this operation [Eq.~\eqref{eq:P_agg}].
-How much the degree of nodes increases depends on the variability of links across the different instances of transport matrices used to compute the aggregated matrix.
-The distribution of degrees in the aggregated matrix indicates that small degrees, similar to the ones observed in the month-by-month matrices, can occur with a similar probability as much larger degrees.
-Based on this observation, we assume that while the connections of some nodes change significantly between snapshots, the links of other nodes may remain relatively constant.
+We first investigate the differences in general statistical properties of the temporal and aggregated networks.
+In Fig.~\ref{fig:month_by_month_vs_aggregated}, we compare the global features of 12 month-by-month matrices and their corresponding aggregated matrix.
+Fig.~\ref{fig:month_by_month_vs_aggregated}-(a) shows that, as expected, the average degree of the aggregated matrix is always larger than the average degree of any of the twelve month-by-month matrices, making the aggregated matrix significantly denser.
+We note that the difference between the density of single snapshots and of the aggregated matrix is due to changes in connectivity within snapshots i.e. links that appear and disappear across the temporal sequence.
+We thus conclude that the snapshots links geometry undergoes several changes during the observation time window.
+Fig.~\ref{fig:month_by_month_vs_aggregated}-(b) shows that also the degrees standard deviation is larger in the case of the aggregated matrix, meaning that there is an overall increase of the second moment of the aggregated degree distribution.
+Furthermore, both in (a) and (b) we observe n temporal pattern that we associate with seasonality which is not accounted for in the aggregated matrix.
+To further investigate connectivity fluctuations, we plot in Fig.~\ref{fig:month_by_month_vs_aggregated}-(c) the degree distribution of the aggregated matrix together with one of the temporal snapshots.
+We observe a neat discrepancy between the two distributions, meaning that the aggregation process does not mean a trivial homogeneous shift in the degrees of the temporal matrices.
+Indeed, the degree distribution of the temporal snapshots peaks around the mean of the distribution, while the aggregated distribution is much flatter.
+Therefore, in the aggregated network small degrees can occur with a similar probability as much larger degrees.
+Based on this observation, we assume that while the destinations of some links change significantly between snapshots, the links of other nodes may remain relatively constant through the one-year evolution.

-Apart from the connectivity, it is important to assess the effect of the aggregation of matrices on the weights of the links.
-Every node has an associated total outflow and inflow, defined respectively as